TotalPanther317/steelseries-sonar-api/README.md

 A python api for steelseries' sonar software.
 An advanced form of <a href="https://github.com/Mark7888/steelseries-sonar-py">Mark7888's sonar api<a> including the possibility to change audio devices and use a hardware controller to interface with sonar.

+If something does not work properly feel free to open an issue.

 ## Requirements
 - Python 3.9 or above
 - rtmidi (pip3 install rtmidi)